-Travel to Kerala, a green paraisde with sizzling backwaters, ethinic houseboats, and long sensous coastiline.
-With it’s lush plantations and its rich, verdant coastline, Kerala forms a prfect tourist destination in India.
+Travel to Kerala, a green paradise with sizzling backwaters, ethnic houseboats, and long sensuous coastline.
+With its lush plantations and its rich, verdant coastline, Kerala forms a perfect tourist destination in India.
 Situated on the southwestern tip of India with the Arabian Sea on the west and the Western Ghats towering on the east.

 This mesmerizing entrancing state is enveloped by the sea on one side and surrounded by the hills on another.
-It holds a fascinating voyage of discovery for the traveller.
-Colourful festivals with mysterious rituals, open to participation, are held.
+It holds a fascinating voyage of discovery for the traveler.
+Colorful festivals with mysterious rituals, open to participation, are held.
 Richly caparisoned elephants leading processions can be seen.
-Exotic handicrafts and sea food preparations fresh from the Arabian sea can also be enjoyed.
+Exotic handicrafts and seafood preparations fresh from the Arabian sea can also be enjoyed.

 Getting There :

 - By Air: Thiruvananthapuram International Airport is about 7 km from the campus.
 It has three airports viz Kozhikode International Airport at Karipur in Kozhikode (at northern Kerala), Cochin International Airport at Nedumbaserry, Kochi (at central Kerala).

 - By Road & Rail: About 3 km from Thampanoor where located the Central Bus Station (KSRTC bus stand) and Railway Central Station.

 Tourist Attractions :